 - In its Charter strategy, the Commission acknowledges that capacity-building is central for helping civil society organisations and human rights defenders assist people in using fundamental rights. - This strand seeks to fund projects which aim at promoting a good understanding of the rights enshrined in the Charter and of the situations in which the Charter applies: - According to its Article 51, the Charter is applicable to Member States only when they are implementing EU law.
-This differs from the usual applicability of national constitutional provisions and international human rights instruments. - Projects can focus on the scope of application of the Charter and/or on the contents of an individual Charter right and/or several rights. - Projects are intended to raise the fundamental rights knowledge of relevant actors.
+This differs from the usual applicability of national constitutional provisions and international human rights instruments. - Projects can focus on the scope of application of the Charter and/or on the contents of an individual Charter right and/or several fundamental rights. - Projects addressing Article 45 may cover 'Freedom of movement and of residence', as grandfathered in the Agreement on the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community. - Projects are intended to raise the fundamental rights knowledge of relevant actors.
 Building on the central role of civil society organisations and human rights defenders, projects could involve national, regional and local authorities as partners (co-applicants), with the aim of supporting joint capacity building and awareness raising efforts.

-• Capacity-building and awareness-raising activities aiming to increase the knowledge and the use of the EU Charter, especially on its scope of application and the rights it contains;

-• Facilitating cooperation between civil society organisations and other key partners in enforcing the Charter, such as NHRIs, equality bodies, ombuds institutions and Member State authorities (at national, regional and local levels);

-- Mutual learning, exchange of good practices, development of working and learning methods, fundamental rights impact assessment guidelines, and programmes that may be transferable to other countries; - Training and train-the-trainer activities, including guidance and learning tools; - Communication activities, including dissemination of information and awareness-raising about fundamental rights and redress mechanisms; - Analytical activities, such as sex-disaggregated data collection and research, and the creation of tools or databases (e.g. thematic databases of fundamental rights jurisprudence); - Development of procedures, guidelines, technical benchmarks, and tools to help protect fundamental rights where automation is used.
+- Capacity-building and awareness-raising activities to increase knowledge on and use of the Charter, especially on its scope of application and the rights it contains; - Facilitating cooperation between civil society and other key partners in enforcing the Charter, such as NHRIs, equality bodies, ombuds institutions and Member State authorities (at national, regional and local levels); - Mutual learning, exchange of good practices, development of working and learning methods, fundamental rights impact assessment guidelines, and programmes that may be transferable to other countries; - Training and train-the-trainer activities, including guidance and learning tools; - Communication activities, including dissemination of information and awareness-raising about fundamental rights and redress mechanisms; - Analytical activities, such as sex-disaggregated data collection and research, and the creation of tools or databases (e.g. thematic databases of fundamental rights jurisprudence).

-Promoting rights and values by empowering the civic space
+Priority 2: Promoting rights and values by empowering the civic space